AZAL-KHAN/Jenkins-Shared-Library/README.md

   }
 }
 ```
+## Custom Credentials ID

-Custom credentials ID
+By default, `dockerLogin()` uses the Jenkins credentials ID named:

+**dockerhub-creds**

-If your Docker Hub credentials use a different ID:
+If your Docker Hub credentials are stored with a different ID, pass it as an argument:

 ```
 dockerLogin('my-dockerhub-creds')